-While George Martin was conducting the orchestra in Studio One, George Harrison was in Studio Two simultaneously recording a new guitar part.
-This was not, contrary to some reports, a re-recording of his guitar solo, which was taped on 5 May 1969 and present in the take 37 reduction mix made on 11 July 1969, which was circulated widely on bootlegs.
+While George Martin was conducting the orchestra in Studio One, George Harrison was in Studio Two simultaneously recording a new guitar part for ‘Something’.
+This was not, contrary to some reports, a re-recording of his guitar solo, which was taped on 5 May 1969 and present in the take 37 reduction mix made on 11 July 1969, which has circulated widely on bootlegs.

 The orchestral players were as follows:

 - ‘Golden Slumbers’/‘Carry That Weight’ and ‘The End’: 12 violins, four violas, four cellos, string bass, four horns, three trumpets, trombone, bass trombone.